 It's why most people rely on a protein shake before bed.
 Supplementing with protein powder before bed is quick, easy, and can satisfy your sweet tooth cravings!

 But, you might be wondering …

 You can, but the benefits of Casein Protein are not nearly as strong as the benefits of Whey Protein.
-The whole “8-hour digesting protein” and staying anabolic all night from one casein protein shake before bed is crafty marketing that the majority of the supplement industry feeds you.
+If you heard about Casein being a “8-hour digesting protein” and staying anabolic all night from one casein protein shake before bed ... that is simply not the case.

-Because once again, it’s not that eating after dinner is bad, it’s overeating in calories and eating the wrong macronutrients before bed that you should be concerned about.
+Because once again, it’s not that eating after dinner is bad, it’s overeating in calories and eating the wrong macronutrients before bed that you should be most concerned about.

 If you’re already eating or drinking protein before bed, you can improve your results by improving the quality of your protein source or protein powder.

 Similar to when you improve the qualities of the foods you eat, you can set yourself up for better results.

 If you're looking for help with your nutrition plan or tracking your food, you can download the 1st Phorm App or reach out for help ... or both!